Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The 3d Euler equations

-Note that we may regard $R(\tilde\omega)\tilde\omega$ as a quadratic term so that it would be of order $\epsilon^2$ if we follow the proof of Theorem 5.1.
-Following along the lines of Theorem 5.1 we can deduce the following theorem:
+Then we see that Note that we may regard $R(\tilde\omega)\tilde\omega$ as a quadratic term so that it is of order $\epsilon^2$ if we follow the proof of Theorem 5.1.
+We can deduce the following theorem: